SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 Next, the chosen model's hyperparameters were tuned using the Grid search algorithm to find out the best set of hyperparameter values that would best fit the model into the chosen dataset.

 ### 10) Final Model evaluation
+1) the optimized model's accuracy and F-score on the testing data are respectively 0.8420 and 0.6842.

 ### 11) Extracting Important features and corresponding Feature relevance observation